There are a bunch of excellent power racks on the market right now.

 Force USA MyRack Folding Power Rack

-- Space-Saving Design which is the whole point of a foldable rack
+- Space-Saving Design which is the whole point of folding racks

 - Modular Folding Power Rack System which looks and performs awesome